llord1/llord1.github.io/LiteratureR.md

 ![Maslow's hierarchy](https://raw.githubusercontent.com/llord1/llord1.github.io/master/resources/pictures/mcleod2.PNG)

-Overtime various versions of this framework, bearing more than five tiers, were created.
+Overtime versions of this framework, bearing more than five tiers, were created.
 In an eight-tiered version, esteem needs are expanded and segmented out to form a  cognitive needs level (ranked above it) {% cite  maslow1969transcendence mcleod_2020 %}.
 Cognitive needs are related to knowledge and understanding, curiosity, exploration, need for meaning, and predictability.
 The *aesthetic* needs reside above this.
 These needs are an appreciation and search for beauty, balance, simplicity, and form, and among other matters.

 ![Maslow's hierarchy](https://raw.githubusercontent.com/llord1/llord1.github.io/master/resources/pictures/mcleod3.PNG)